 Criteria Basis Weight Consolidated Plan Priorities Priority is given to facilities that promote socioeconomic diversity, conserve energy resources or address architectural barriers, and create solutions to high-priority needs.
 30 pts.
-40% Population Served Priority is given to facilities that serve families, medically fragile and those with disabilities, youth, people who are reentering from institutions or prisons, homeless, seniors, and victims of domestic violence or child abuse.
-30 pts.
-20% Collaboration and Leverage Priority is given to facilities which leverage community partnerships, funding diversity (existing or proposed), and promote collaboration.
-20 pts 20% Experience and Readiness Priority is given to agencies (or consultants) with experience in federally funded construction projects.
-20 pts 20%
+Population Served Priority is given to facilities that serve families, medically fragile and those with disabilities, youth, people who are reentering from institutions or prisons, homeless, seniors, and victims of domestic violence or child abuse.
+25 pts.
+Equity & Social Justice Priority is given to programs that integrate equity and social justice into their activities and services.
+15 pts.
+Collaboration and Leverage Priority is given to facilities which leverage community partnerships, funding diversity (existing or proposed), and promote collaboration.
+15 pts Experience and Readiness Priority is given to agencies (or consultants) with experience in federally funded construction projects.
+15 pts